 These goals are accomplished in Fulton County schools by providing the basic curriculum to identified gifted students in the regular classroom, adjusting the rate and depth of their learning and using a variety of appropriate teaching methods.
 Further differentiation beyond that in the regular classroom is accomplished through seminars, individual projects, advanced placement courses, directed studies, internships and joint enrollment.
 These are designed to intensify and extend their particular interests and aptitudes.
 Educational experiences for gifted students provide the additional variety and flexibility necessary to adjust and extend the Fulton County curriculum to meet these individuals’ needs.

-- Implementation of Georgia State Rule
+- Fulton County Implementation of Georgia Rule

-- Parent Notification of Screening/Referral
+- Parent Notification of Screening and Referral for Gifted Services

 - Q & A Screening and Referral

 - Q & A Testing 6-12